-RaquinMercer has extensive experience with collateral challenges to Maryland state court convictions and sentences.
+RaquinMercer LLC has extensive experience with collateral challenges to Maryland state court convictions and sentences, and federal habeas cases.
 Steve and Isabelle approach their representation of a client in post-conviction proceedings with the firm belief that successful claims can only be identified through complete preparation and precise execution in an evidentiary hearing.
 Steve has successfully obtained post-conviction relief of a new trial from murder convictions and other serious crimes, such as rape, sex offenses and abuse.
 Steve’s particular area of expertise include challenges involving DNA/forensic science, but his success also extends to non-DNA/forensic science claims of wrongful conviction.
-You can read about some of Steve’s successful post-conviction cases here.

 Broadly defined, a post-conviction proceeding may involve a motion for new trial based on newly discovered evidence, a petition under the Maryland Post-Conviction Procedures Act, a Writ of Actual Innocence, a Petition for Post-Conviction DNA testing, or a petition for a common law writ such as habeas corpus, arrest of judgment, and corem nobis.
 Although Maryland has unified the procedures for many of the post-conviction challenges and most of the historic common law writs, a complex set of rules govern waiver of these claims with many opportunities for a default to occur.
 Also, because of the tension between a collateral attack on a judgment of conviction and the State’s interest in the finality of a judgment, the substantive law that defines these claims is constantly evolving—and often not in helpful ways.
 For all of these reasons, success in a post-conviction proceedings requires extensive trial, appellate, and post-conviction experience.

-Contact RaquinMercer to speak with Steve and Isabelle about your post-conviction case.
+Contact RaquinMercer LLC to speak with Steve and Isabelle about your post-conviction case.

 DNA/Forensic Science: Trials, Appeals, Post-Convictions